exoplatform/exo-documentation/docs/PersonalApplications.rst

 Coins
 --------

-Monthly Rewards block displays the number of coins earned through  points and through kudos (the same value we already have in the cumulated Rewards in My Wallet application).
+Monthly Rewards block displays the number of coins earned through  points and through kudos (the same value we already have in the cumulated Rewards in :ref:`My Wallet <UserWallet>`application).

 By clicking on the number, a drawer is opened and displays the cumulated coins per month.